pixlsus/website/src/articles/rgb-or-lab-which-modules/index.md

 For example, to enhance the contrast of an image in a natural way, it is enough to use an instance of the **exposure** module blended with multiply.
 Set the exposure between 2 and 3 EV and the opacity between 10% and 50%.
 Exposure is then used to control the pivot of contrast, and opacity the intensity of the effect.
 It's fast, simple and effective.

-## A minimal workflow for a beginner
+## A minimal workflow for beginners

-In darktable, you can choose between 77 modules that allow you to do the same thing in a lot of different ways.
+In darktable, you can choose between many modules that allow you to do the same thing in a lot of different ways.
 But this is merely an *illusion* of choice, as many of them have more disadvantages than advantages (provided you want to achieve predictable results for demanding edits).
 If you open the code for any of the modules not recommended above, you will see that they are almost all dated 2010-2011 - the only reason we retained them was to maintain compatibility with edits performed in prior versions of darktable.

 You can perform at least 80% of your processing with just 4 modules :